SURFACE CHEMISTRY AND CATALYSIS

 molecules are brought into contact with a

-4. 4.Adsorbent is a solid surface on which gas
+solid surface and condense on the surface. - 4.Adsorbent is a solid surface on which gas

 or liquid molecules condense to form a film.